Bruce Wayne (TV series): Pilot

 The pilot is bookended by shots of a cavern, with Alfred Pennyworth as the narrator, telling all in flashback.
 Alfred bails soon to be 18-year-old Bruce Wayne from a London police station, after Bruce has gotten himself into another fight.
 Alfred informs Bruce that the trustees from his family's company need to see him, and though he'd rather stay where he is, Bruce nods when Alfred tells him he has no choice.
 After having a nightmare about his parents' murder, Bruce wakes up in his private jet and turns on the TV to see every show talking about him, including one hosted by Vicki Vale.
 Meanwhile, Alfred reads a book on troubled teens.
-Arriving in Gotham City; Bruce ponders why anyone would live in a city like this, as he points out running his company does not seem to be "part of the plan".
+Arriving in Gotham City, Bruce ponders why anyone would live in a city like this, as he points out running his company does not seem to be "part of the plan".
 After being mobbed by reporters, the two finally arrive at Wayne Manor where, after snapping at Alfred for bothering him because he got emotional from seeing his family portrait, Bruce heads out.
 With Alfred at his side, driving the Rolls-Royce, they arrive at the area now known as Crime Alley.

 Bruce visits the very place where his parents were killed, where he opens up to Alfred, saying that it was his fault, all because he had to see Zorro, described by him as "a silly movie about a 'hero' who wears a costume and fights crime".
 Suddenly, thugs appear, and despite Alfred's pleas, Bruce fights the thugs.
 Using martial arts that he has learned, Bruce fights, disarms, and defeats the thugs.
-Bruce and Alfred drop the thugs off at Gotham PD, but their report is almost ignored until Bruce is recognized by a 13-year-old fan - Barbara Gordon.
+Bruce and Alfred drop the thugs off at Gotham PD, but their report is almost ignored until Bruce is recognized by a 13-year-old fan named Barbara Gordon.
 The two have a conversation, and Barbara introduces her father, someone Bruce already knows from when he was six: Detective James Gordon.
 Ignoring the board with notes and arrows pointing towards WayneCorp, he asks Gordon who killed his parents.
 Gordon shows Bruce the file on his parents, which is now a cold case because the killer was never caught.
-When asked about the thugs or even his family's company, all Bruce says is that he's leaving soon, because he wants nothing to do with Gotham City.
+When asked about the thugs or even his family's company, Bruce just says he's leaving soon, because he wants nothing to do with Gotham City.
 As Bruce leaves, Gordon asks about Charles Palantine, whom he's meeting the next day.
 While he nods, he notices if Gordon's words are a warning.